dieghernan/chulapa/docs/collections/_docs/01_install.md

 ## 1. Remote theme method <i class="fas fa-thumbs-up fa-xs"></i>

 This is the **recommended option**.
 You can use the `jekyll-remote-theme` method with this theme.
-Go to this dedicated [repo - pending](). fork it and quickstart your site!
+Create a Github account, go to [chulapa-101 repo](https://github.com/dieghernan/chulapa-101), fork it and quickstart your site!

 If you prefer not to fork the dedicated repo, follow these steps: